 Ok, if I had to pick a favorite, I think hemp seeds were the perfect coating.
 They are light and they stick easily.
 Plus, the hemp seeds don’t fall off once they have been refrigerated.

 If you aren’t a fan of hemp seeds, try it with chia seeds.
-The taste will be altered slightly, but, still taste really good.
+The taste will be altered slightly, but, still tastes good.

 Coating these bites with Coconut

-I took shredded sweet coconut and blended it up a little.
-Then, I coated the energy bites in them and refrigerated it.
+I took a shredded sweet coconut and blended it up a little.
+Then, I coated the energy bites in them and refrigerated them.
 That’s it!

-Shredded sweet coconut flakes can be found in any grocery or box stores (baking aisle).
-They are cheaper there than in any online stores.
-They even have non-GMO and vegan friendly sweet coconut.
+Shredded sweet coconut flakes can be found in any grocery or box store (baking aisle).
+They are cheaper there than in any online store.
+They even have non-GMO and vegan-friendly sweet coconut.

 You can also use toasted coconut to coat these protein balls.
 It will add an exotic flavor to them.